ThothireddyThanuja/Generative-AI-Guide/Tokens_Tokenisation.md

-Your understanding is **mostly correct**, but there are two important corrections:

 1. A tokenizer does **not necessarily split only by words**.
 It can split text into words, subwords, punctuation, or other token pieces.
 2. The process of converting **token IDs back into token text** is called **detokenization**, not tokenization.